AdaCore/spark2014/docs/ug/gnatprove.rst

 preconditions and postconditions provide the intermediate assertions that are needed to prove the loop invariant.

-.. _how to investigate unproved checks:
+.. _How to Investigate Unproved Checks:

 How to Investigate Unproved Checks
 ==================================